jl33-ai/hacks4nets/about.markdown

 permalink: /about/
 ---

-This site is maintained by justin - email in the footer.
+This site was created by justin - email in the footer.
+Site maintainers:
+- jl33.ai
+- aimible

 If you would like to become a contributor, fill out [this form](), or send us an email.